| Title: | Distribution Comparison Through Density Ratio Estimation |

 Scatter plot of density ratios and individual variables.

-objectObtain predicted density ratio values from a kliep
+kliep objectObtain predicted density ratio values from a kliep object

 object |